 Regional alteration was found to be the crucial factor for the causation of high levels of cholesterol which has been extensive over urban and rural area.
 A study proves the regional alteration by highlighting that the developed cities of India had the increased prevalence of total cholesterol in Kerala (50.3%), Goa (45.6%) and Himachal Pradesh (39.6%) [6,7].

-Low Density Lipoprotein Cholesterol-
+1.2 Low Density Lipoprotein Cholesterol

 Buildup plaque give rise to the increased LDL cholesterol that is accountable for its deposition in artery.
 Various clinical studies scientifically states that LDL cholesterol also give rise to the medical problem of coronary heart disease [9,10] as similar to total cholesterol.
 A clinical study testified that the amplified prevalence of LDL cholesterol among males and females was found to be 16.3% and 15.1%, respectively [9].